Becoming a physician requires an extensive education that can leave many med school grads with a significant amount of student debt.

-- Pay As You Earn (PAYE): Repayment amount will be about 10% of discretionary income, but not more than the 10-year Standard Repayment Plan amount; repayment term is 20 years
+- Pay As You Earn (PAYE): Your repayment amount will be about 10% of your discretionary income, but not more than the 10-year Standard Repayment Plan amount, with a 20-year repayment term.

-- Revised Pay As You Earn (REPAYE): Repayment amount will be about 10% of discretionary income; repayment term is 20 years for undergraduate loans and 25 years for graduate or professional degrees
+- Saving on a Valuable Education (SAVE) Plan: Formerly called REPAYE, this plan sets payments at 10% of discretionary income; the repayment term is 20 years for undergraduate loans and 25 years for graduate or professional loans.

-If you’re on the job market, consider negotiating a signing bonus, end-of-year bonus, or other performance based financial incentives.
+If you’re on the job market, consider negotiating a signing bonus, end-of-year bonus, or other performance-based financial incentives.
 When you receive this income, use it toward your debt to reduce the number of monthly payments you’ll need to make over the loan term.

 Homeowners looking to pay off their mortgage quickly will often budget to make more than one monthly payment.
 If you apply this logic to your student loan balance, you’ll end up shaving significant interest because the extra payments will go toward paying your principal balance.

 You can begin a bi-weekly repayment plan by setting aside 50% of your loan amount every two weeks.
 With this plan, you’ll end up making 13 payments per year rather than the required 12.